keesiemeijer/github-pages-code-reference/README.md

     theme: "github-pages-code-reference"
 ```

+You should now be able to visit the [wp-reference.test](http://wp-reference.test) site.

-If your Vagrant is running, from the Vagrant directory run `vagrant halt`.
-To setup the reference site run `vagrant up --provision`.
-This new site is used to create a WordPress PHP code reference.
+This new site can now be used as a WordPress PHP code reference.
 But for our purposes its used to generate the PHP code reference for GitHub pages.

-You should now be able to visit the [wp-reference.test](http://wp-reference.test) site.

 In the `vvv-custom.yml` file change `parse_source_code: false` to `parse_source_code: true`.
 Be aware that with the current `vvv-custom.yml` settings the post data (posts, terms, meta, etc) is deleted every time (before) you parse PHP code.